 - Geotechnical engineering: Research areas focus on soil-structure interaction, vehicle-pavement interaction, and behavior of soil and retaining structures under seismic conditions.

-- Pavements and materials engineering: Faculty research focuses on developing innovative asphalt mixtures or improved processes for laying pavement that can improve its ability to stand up to stress and harsh weather.
+- Pavement engineering and science: Faculty research focuses on developing innovative asphalt mixtures or improved processes for laying pavement that can improve its ability to stand up to stress and harsh weather.

 - Transportation engineering: Researchers have experience with traffic control systems, simulation and modeling, and intelligent transportation systems.